BAlmeidaS/zettelkasten/Zettelkasten/Iterative-deepening search.md

 An [[Uninformed Search]] algorithm

-It is an enhancement of [[Depth-first search]].
+It is an enhancement of [[Depth-first search - DFS]].
 It solves the problem of completeness and cost optimally.
 How?
 Adding a depth limit to search, called $\large l$ , it goes till $\large l$ and considers that the "bottom" of the graph.

 It is *iterative*, because the idea is to interactively adding l + 1 and running again and again the algorithm.
 The top part of the search tree will be checked many times but asymptotically the big O for time complexity is the same of the DFS.